jscas/jscas-server/docs/Plugins.md

 was used to generate the service ticket identified by `stId`.
 + `async function invalidateST (stId)`: used to set the `valid` property of a service ticket to `false`.
 It should return the newly invalidated service ticket.
++ `async function invalidateTGT (tgtId)`: used to set the `valid` property of a ticket granting ticket to `false`.
+It may return the newly invalidated ticket granting ticket.
 + `async function servicesLogForTGT (tgtId)`: used to get the list of services that requested authorization against the ticket granting ticket identified by `tgtId`.
 It should always return an `Array`.